-Welcome to this quick start guide of the restdb.io cloud database. restdb.io has many uses ranging from use as a serverless web/app backend to managing business data and content.
+Welcome to the quick start guide of the restdb.io online cloud database. restdb.io has many uses ranging from use as a serverless web/app backend to managing business data and content.

 To get started you first need to sign up for a new account.